micro-api/micro-api/README.md

 }
 ```

-The top-level `@links` in the index is a superset of that which exists in a collection, it is keyed by type and each type **MUST** include the `@href` link to the collection.
+The top-level `@links` in the index is a superset of that which exists in a collection, it is keyed by type and each type **MUST** include the `@href` link per collection, and a `@href` to the current document.
 It **MUST** enumerate all types and links.
 This lays out the relationship graph between types.

 ## Find Example